(12538) 1998 OH: Orbit and classification

 It orbits the Sun at a distance of 0.9–2.2 AU in 1 year and 11 months (699 days).
 Its orbit has an eccentricity of 0.41 and an inclination of 25° with respect to the ecliptic.
 The body's observation arc begins with a precovery taken at Palomar Observatory in October 1991, more than 7 years prior to its official discovery observation at Haleakala.

-Close approaches

 The asteroid has an Earth minimum orbital intersection distance of 0.0280 AU, which corresponds to 10.9 lunar distances and makes it a potentially hazardous asteroid due to its sufficiently large size.
-It will pass close to Earth in 2042 and 2132, at a distance of 0.0292 AU and 0.0317 AU, respectively.
+It will pass close to Earth in 2042 and 2132, at distances of 0.0292 AU and 0.0317 AU, respectively.